British TV streaming service BritBox launches in U.S.

 BritBox will be home to a combination of classic programs as well as those that were previously only available to U.K. audiences, in an advertising-free format.

-This list of U.S. subscription video on demand premieres includes comedy/drama “Cold Feet;” buddy cop procedural “New Blood,;” crime procedural “Silent Witness;” “Tutankhamun,” about the discovery of King Tut’s tomb; detective series “The Moonstone;” and “NW,” a story of two friends adapted from Zadie Smith’s international best-selling novel.
+This list of U.S. subscription video on demand premieres includes comedy/drama “Cold Feet;” buddy cop procedural “New Blood,;” crime procedural “Silent Witness;” “Tutankhamun,” about the discovery of King Tut’s tomb; and detective series “The Moonstone.”
+“NW,” a story of two friends adapted from Zadie Smith’s international best-selling novel, will arrive this spring.

 In some cases, new episodes will hit the service only a day after being airs overseas, the company says.